-Right off the bat, you absolutely must answer one very big question: Why are you writing a book?
+Before you begin writing your nonfiction book, you must answer a very big question: Why are you writing a book?
 Not just this book, but any book?
 Why write a nonfiction book at all?

 Why should you devote hundreds of hours and possibly thousands of dollars, and suffer through plenty of heartache and frustration, to put your thoughts on paper and possibly try to sell your book?